-- x refers to the age of males and y refers to the age of females; - $\hat{M}{x,y}^{z}$ is the number of marriages in year z; and - (P{xy}^z) is the geometric mean of the midyear unmarried males and unmarried females in year z.
+- x refers to the age of males and y refers to the age of females; - $\hat{M}{x,y}^z$ is the number of marriages in year z; and - $P{x,y}^z$ is the geometric mean of the midyear unmarried males and unmarried females in year z.

-The rates for the period 1978 through 198817 are then averaged, graduated, and loaded into an 87 by 87 matrix (age-of-husband crossed with age-of-wife for ages 14 through 100+), denoted as MarGrid.
-This matrix is used in the calculation of the age-specific marriage rates for all later provisional years and the years in the projection period.
+The rates for the period 1978 through 198818 are then averaged, graduated, and loaded into an 87 by 87 matrix (age-of-husband crossed with age-of-wife for ages 14 through 100+), denoted as MarGrid.
+This matrix is used in the calculation of the age-specific marriage rates for all later historical years and the years in the projection period.

-For the provisional period, 1989-2012, the NCHS and ACS provided data on the number of marriages by agegroup-of-husband crossed with age-group-of-wife (age groups include 15-19, 20-24, 25-29, 30-34, 35-44, 45-54, 55-64, and 65+).
+For the period 1989-2014, the NCHS and ACS provided data on the number of marriages by age-group-of-husband crossed with age-group-of-wife (age groups include 15-19, 20-24, 25-29, 30-34, 35-44, 45-54, 55-64, and 65+).
 These data are used to change the distribution of MarGrid by these age groups.
 For each age-group-of-husband crossed with age-group-of-wife, the more detailed marriage rates in MarGrid that are contained within this group are adjusted so that the number of marriages obtained by using the rates in MarGrid match the number implied in the subset.